-Your body Your Yoga by Bernie Clark - So much more than anatomy book.
-It’s written from the perspective that we are as different on the inside as we are on the outside and the importance of practising yoga from a functional approach, according to the range of motion offered by our own unique body.
+Your body Your Yoga by Bernie Clark.
+So much more than an anatomy book.
+It’s written from the perspective that we are as different on the inside as we are on the outside.
+It explains the importance of practising yoga from a functional approach, according to the range of motion offered by our own body.

-Yoga School Dropout by Lucy Edge – Full of relevant information, and the hilarious adventures and antics of a (very) modern day yogini will make you laugh out loud!
+Yoga School Dropout by Lucy Edge.
+Full of hilarious adventures and antics of a (very) modern day yogini.
+It will make you laugh out loud!

-The Surrender Experiment by Michael A. Singer – The voice of a relatable guy surrendering to the natural flow of life inspires relief, hope, and a profound desire to recommit to spiritual practices.
+The Surrender Experiment by Michael A. Singer.
+The voice of a relatable guy surrendering to the natural flow of life.
+This book inspires relief, hope, and a profound desire to recommit to spiritual practices.

-Dancing with the Gods by Kent Nerburn - Advice from a lifelong creative in the form of timeless metaphors we can all contemplate to different depths upon subsequent reads.
+Dancing with the Gods by Kent Nerburn.
+Advice from a lifelong creative in the form of timeless metaphors.
+Subsequent reads offer deeper interpretations.

-Daring Greatly by Brene Brown - A highly motivational book encouraging us to call upon courage, entering our own arena of truth by baring our vulnerabilities.
+Daring Greatly by Brene Brown.
+A highly motivational book encouraging us to call upon courage, and enter our own arena of truth by baring our vulnerabilities.

 God talks with Arjuna, Yogananda’s commentary of the Bhagavad Gita.
 The work he has done is astounding and there is enough inspiration here for many lifetimes.
 Another Gita version I love is Eknath Easwaran’s translation.
 SO beautiful.

 Also, anything by Vivekananda.
 He is incredibly straightforward and hugely inspiring.
-Every time I read something by him I feel he removes some coat of excuses and justifications I indulge in and reaches me right where it most matters.
-Raja Yoga - his own commentary on the Sutras of Patanjali - leaves me inspired and impressed every time.
+Every time I read something by him I feel he removes some self-indulged coat of excuses and justifications hits me right where it most matters.
+Raja Yoga – his own commentary on the Sutras of Patanjali – leaves me inspired and impressed every time.